CTL Instructor Handbook

 - Start dates of labs, if applicable (which typically are not the first week of class).

-- Any room changes that may have occurred.
+- Any room changes.

 - Any pre-class assignment.